Student Protection Plan

 The risk that the University of Southampton is unable to operate is very low.

-Our financial position is published annually and our most recent financial statements show a turnover of £583 million and a surplus of £30.8 million (Financial Statements and Statistics 2017-18).
-Our Education Strategy places an emphasis on improving all stages of the student journey and working to ensure that our educational activity is productive and sustainable.
+Our financial position is published annually, and our most recent financial statements show a turnover of £730 million and a surplus of £83 million (Financial Statements and Statistics 2022-23).
+Our Education and Student Experience strategic plans place an emphasis on improving all stages of the student journey and working to ensure that our education activity is productive and sustainable.

 University Risk Register

 The University’s Risk Register is reviewed regularly by the risk owners and then co-ordinated by the Health, Safety and Risk Directorate.
-It is currently subject to six monthly review by the University Executive Board, the University’s Audit Committee and Council.
-If there were a significant change to risk, this would result in an additional presentation to these bodies with recommendations.
-Each Faculty and Professional Service has a Business Continuity plan and the strategic approach to Business Continuity is in three parts: Business Continuity/Crisis Management Response/Pandemic.
+It is currently subject to six monthly review by the University Executive Board, the University’s Audit and Risk Committee and Council.

 Business Continuity